 If you are working towards improving incident management, service request or any service management function across your multiple service desk environment, our expert team of service integration specialists would be delighted to speak with you.

-You can also learn more about how ONEiO our Global Integration Hub can support you in connecting up the wide variety of service management, customer support and business software you have in your ecosystem.
+You can also learn more about how ONEiO Integration Automation Platform can support you in connecting up the wide variety of service management, customer support and business software you have in your ecosystem.